monkeysppp/VBCoachNotes/drills/PassingDrills/PassingDrills.md

   <li>Player starts one side of the bar</li>
   <li>The feeder slaps the ball and the player has to pass under the bar</li>
   <li>The feeder feeds the ball and they pass</li>
-  <li>The player is forced to stay lower than they usually want, but they usually learn that they have a lot more time</li>
+  <li>The player is forced to stay lower than they usually want`, `but they usually learn that they have a lot more time</li>
 </ul>

 <br clear="left"/>